iminoso/monitor/docs/design.md

 ### Making the visualization interactable

-One downside to using Phoenix LiveView is that it does not allow interoperability with JavaScript.
+One downside to using Phoenix LiveView is that it **does not allow interoperability with JavaScript client libraries**.
 This was the reason for rendering the chart with vanilla SVG instead of a visualization library such as D3.
 An improvement can be made to make this SVG chart visualization more interactable.
-This can include clicking on the chart to render more information about the data point, or creating more behaviour with events such as hover or key presses.
+This can include clicking on the chart to render more information about a data point, or creating more interaction behaviour with events such as a hover or key presses.
 Without the ability to use client side JavaScript libraries with the templates though, this may be difficult to accomplish.

 ### Persisting recorded system load